nate-dryer/nate-dryer/README.md

 ## Hi there, I'm Nate👋

-I'm a Product Manager specializing in AI-powered desktop and mobile solutions, human-centered design, and data analysis.
-With over a decade of experience across various industries, I've driven digital transformation and shipped intuitive, impactful products.
-I thrive in fast-paced environments, using a first principles approach to breakdown  problems and build effective, innovative solutions.
+Product Manager with 10 years experience leveraging AI/ML, UX design, and data analysis to build intuitive, user-centric products that make a real-world impact.
+Passionate about using first-principle thinking to drive innovation and solve complex problems.
+Proven track record in leading cross-functional teams to ship digital, mobile, and AI-powered solutions across multiple industries, including healthcare, fintech, and technology.

 </details>